 What is R-Value and What do I need in my attic?

 R-Value is the measurment used to show the effectiveness of insulation.
 A higher R-Value means the it insulates better.
 The R-Value you need depends on the climate in your area.
 According to the government’s Energy Star report, the recommended R-Value for your attic is 38 with 10-14 inches of insulation.

 Proper attic insulation can save you between 10% and 50% on your electric bill in the winter, according to the Washington Post.

 Formaldehyde is used as a binder in some fiberglass insulation products.
 There can be two types of formaldehyde used in insulation, UF (Urea) or PF (Phenol).
 UF causes the greatest health concern.
 Be sure to ask your installer and check the brand of insulation you choose to make sure it doesn’t contain UF.

 You can get more details on the impact on your air quality depending on the type of insulation you choose here.

 I digress, but I don’t use Angie’s list any more.
-To find a reputable installer word of mouth is the best way.
+The best way to find a reputable installer is by word of mouth.
 If you don’t know anyone who has installed insulation recently use google.
 You can read reviews and ask the installer if you can get a referral to talk to.

 Here’s how I found my installer.
 1.)
 I searched google for “attic insulation Dallas” which brought up installers with google ratings.
 2.)
 I searched google for “attic insulation Dallas formaldehyde free”.
 This did not bring up a list of companies, but I was able to see if the installers with good reviews from my first list showed up here.
 3.)
 I read reviews and called two installers for quotes.